hyperhq/docs.hyper.sh-hyper/GettingStarted/install.md

 ## CLI Configuration

-Once the installation completes, enter `hyper config` in your terminal.
-The CLI will prompt to ask for your API credential:
+Once the installation completes, enter `hyper config` in your terminal and the CLI will prompt you for your API credential:

 ![](https://user-images.githubusercontent.com/1132167/29712961-f2680432-89ce-11e7-984d-88ae35a3803c.jpg)